 The Club has three basic membership plans, as follows:

-5.2 FAMILY MEMBERSHIP $70.00 for annual membership, which includes an individual, spouse and children under the age of 18, spouse and children are associate members.
+5.2 FAMILY MEMBERSHIP $80.00 for annual membership, which includes an individual, spouse and children under the age of 18, spouse and children are associate members.
 Associate members may shoot and participate in club activities, however, they may not vote on any club items.

 GENERAL SHOOTING RELATED RULES:

 6.0 No caliber larger than 40 caliber may be used on the range at any time (unless authorized by the board of directors in advance of the match, demonstration, class, or other authorized event requiring larger caliber firearms.
 This does not include regularly sanctioned aggregate matches or the World Open).
 Any equipment thought to be unsafe, harmful, destructive, or otherwise unpredictable will not be allowed on the range at any time.
 Examples include, but are not limited to: Shooting in any manner that may deemed unsafe, tracer, incendiary, or explosive projectiles, and use of full-auto loading weapons.

 8.0 Only Club Members are permitted to be on the grounds and/or to shoot at the ORIGINAL PENNSYLVANIA 1000 YARD BENCHREST CLUB.
 Regarding shooting, there are several exceptions, as follows:

-8.1 A temporary member may shoot in no more than two scheduled aggregate matches per year.
-To continue to participate in scheduled matches, temporary members must apply for annual Club membership.
-The match entry fee for temporary members will be $25.00 per match.
+8.1 A NEW SHOOTER may shoot in no more than two scheduled aggregate matches per year.
+To continue to participate in scheduled matches, NEW SHOOTERS must apply for annual Club membership.
+The match entry fee for NEW SHOOTERS will be $30.00 per match.